obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 outdated: false
 replacement_url: ""
 ---
 The biggest shift that we are seeing in web applications is the requirement for multi-channel communications.
-It isn't enough anymore for your e-commerce site to have _just_ a 'Contact Us' page, where you can email while also having a popup semi-instant messager.
-Now, you can choose to be ahead of the curve by changing the medium by which you communicate with customers; an example being that an email conversation can be switched to a live WhatsApp chat, or automated voice call queues that connect with real (human) agents.
+It isn't enough anymore for your e-commerce site to have _just_ a "Contact Us" page, where you can email while also having a popup semi-instant messager like Hotjar.
+Now, you can choose to be ahead of the curve by changing or promoting the medium by which you communicate with customers; an example being that an email conversation can be switched to a live WhatsApp chat, or automated voice call queues that connect with real (human) agents.

 It's time we demonstrated how these channels work, so without further ado (for my PHP developers), I would like to introduce *The Vonage Helpdesk*.
-In this article I'll show you how to fire it up locally and then dig into how the SMS aspect of the app works.
-As a sneak preview: keep an eye out for more articles in the series, including Voice capabilities, Laravel Livewire and Deepgram integrations.
-Anyway, enough with the teasers, let's get started.
+In this article I'll show you how to fire it up locally and then dig into how the SMS aspect of the app works to start us off.

 ### What is the Vonage Helpdesk?